 Americans waste about 20 pounds of food per person per Month.

 That’s enough to fill 700 football stadiums.
-With 50 million people food insecure in 2013, that is a staggering number.
+With about 34 million people food insecure in 2021, that is a staggering number.
 Fortunately, programs like Boston Organics partner Food for Free, as well as others around the country (including Pittsburgh and LA) are working to rescue food that would otherwise be wasted and distribute it to those in need.

 Globally, food waste consumes about 4 trillion gallons of water annually.